strongloop/strongloop.com2/_posts/2019-11-27-in-the-loop-november-30.md

 published: true
 ---

-Welcome to the October edition of "In the Loop", listing recent news, updates or opinions for Node.js, OpenAPI Spec, Microgateway, LoopBack and other open source solutions.
+Welcome to the November edition of "In the Loop", listing recent news, updates or opinions for Node.js, OpenAPI Spec, Microgateway, LoopBack and other open source solutions.
 We share them in no particular order, and any opinions expressed in the linked posts do not necessarily reflect those of the StrongLoop or IBM team.
 <!--more-->

 ### Publishing npm Packages